Are you interested in gaining real-life work experience via an award-winning* programme?

 Upon successful completion, SCP will be listed on your digital transcript, the Higher Education Achievement Report (HEAR), and you can add it as reference in future job applications.

-Please note that the SCP is a popular programme and early applications are advised.
-We recommend that you have your application checked by a Careers Consultant before you submit it, please make a Careers appointment by booking online or calling 0207 882 8533.
+SCP is a popular programme, so you may wish to have your application checked by a Careers Consultant before you submit it.
+Please make a Careers appointment by booking online or calling 0207 882 8533.

 Queen Mary’s commitment to our diverse and inclusive community is embedded in our recruitment processes for our student employability programmes, as well as our stated strategic objective of being “the most inclusive university of its kind, anywhere”.
 Reasonable adjustments will be made at each stage of the recruitment process for any candidate with a disability.